 Every technology has its day in the sun.
 As a result of the improvements to the SLR - which were in place by 1960 - the popularity of rangefinder cameras began a steady decline.

 A photographer using a rangefinder camera will usually need to be within a very close proximity to their subject.
 This isn't always a practical proposition.
-The game changer since 1960 is that single lens reflex camera allows the photographer to use a longer focal length lens and stand at a more comfortable distance from their subject or if preferred, switch to normal or wide-angle lens, then shoot in close proximity.
+The game changer since 1960, called a single lens reflex camera, allows the photographer to stand at a more comfortable distance from their subject with a telephoto zoom.

 The decline of rangefinders was such, that by 1975, the bulk of rangefinder camera sales were relegated to consumer grade 35mm cameras with a fixed-lens.
 Fixed-lens rangefinders offer only the single focal length lens that they were built with.
-The lens was usually very well spec'd for the times and took a great photo - but these cameras were looked down upon, by SLR users who had never seen a print taken by one of these compact 35mm cameras.
+With that said, the lens was usually very well spec'd for the times and took a great photo.
+I remember well when these cameras were looked down upon, by SLR users who had never seen a print taken by one of these compact 35mm cameras.
 More often than not only image quality not only equalled - but surpassed images taken with a zoom lens.

-After 1980, even this entry-level niche quickly gave way to newly developed plastic bodied, fully programmed electronic 35mm marvels with autofocusing, motorized zoom lenses.
+After 1980, even this entry-level 35mm RF niche vanished to give way to newly developed plastic bodied, fully programmed, electronic 35mm marvels with autofocusing and motorized zoom lenses.
 Unfortunately, most of these new, motorized marvels rarely lasted beyond five years of regular use.

 The rangefinder designs that managed to soldier on through the 1990's were usually better spec'd, high-end models, to include the Leica M6 and Konica Hexar, plus some medium format RF cameras from Mamiya and Fuji.
-By the end of this decade, the use of a rangefinder camera became almost an iconclastic statement.
+By the year 2000, the use of a rangefinder camera became almost an iconclastic statement.

-Current 35mm rangefinder offerings today start with the Cosina-Voigtlander Bessa line up and wind up in Leica territory.
-Konica has shutdown forever, but Cosina now makes a Zeis-Ikon branded RF camera that is fitted with a premium viewfinder.
+Current 35mm rangefinder offerings today start with the made by Cosina, Voigtlander Bessa branded line up and then there is Leica territory.
+Names like Konica and Minolta have shutdown forever.
+Cosina also made a Zeis-Ikon branded RF camera that was fitted with a premium viewfinder.
 The Mamiya 7II is currently the last medium format film camera with a full lens system to use rangefinder focusing.
 The RF market is very small, so someone may ask why would anyone use a rangefinder today?

-Rangefinder cameras on the other hand are able use a short focal length, symmetrical lens designs that are very compact versus a SLR.
-An excellent example would be a first version of the Elmarit 28mm / f2.8 or the venerable 21mm / f4 Super Angulon wide-angle lenses by Leica.
-Because the rear most glass element extends almost to the focal plane shuter, this lens would be impossible in a SLR - due to the space needed for the movement of the reflex mirror.
+Rangefinder are able use a short focal length, symmetrical lens designs that are very compact versus a SLR.
+An excellent example would be either the first version of the Elmarit 28mm / f2.8 or the venerable 21mm / f4 Super Angulon wide-angle lenses by Leica.
+Because the rear most glass element extends almost to the focal plane shutter, these two lenses would be impossible in a SLR - due to the space needed for the movement of the reflex mirror.
 A second example, would be the old Soviet J12, a 35mm f/2.8 clone whose rear most glass is optic protrudes quite a ways into the camera, again almost touching the film plane.

-Unfortunately, a 28mm with a wide open aperture that surpasses f/2.8 seems to push the limit of this design.
-Therefore symmetrical lenses tend to be slow in a modern terms with regards to their wide open f-stop.
-To build a symmetrical 28mm that can shoot at f/2 requires some big glass that simply won't fit into the throat of lens mount on a 35mm rangefinder.
-Modern photographers who want to be able to shoot at f/2 with a 28mm lens typically end up with a reverse telephoto wide-angle lens that looks like it belongs on an SLR. , Such lenses completely do away with the compact package one had with the older symmetrical wide-angle lenses and will block a portion of the viewfinder.
+Unfortunately, a 28mm for example with a wide open aperture that surpasses f/2.8 seems to push the limit symmetrical design.
+Therefore, symmetrical lenses tend to be slow in a modern terms with regards to their wide open f-stop.
+To build a symmetrical 28mm that can shoot at f/2 requires some big glass that simply won't fit into the throat of the lens mount on a 35mm rangefinder.
+Modern photographers who want to be able to shoot at f/2 with a 28mm lens typically end up with a typically largish, reverse telephoto wide-angle lens that looks like it belongs on an SLR. , Such lenses completely do away with the compact package one had with the older symmetrical wide-angle lenses and will block a portion of the viewfinder on a RF camera.

 - Simplicity and Craftsmanship versus Electronic Menus -

-With an older, all-mechanical, rangefinder camera - one doesn't get to view a very useful histogram after each exposure - Menu surfing with a mode dial and simultaeously pushing one of several available buttons had yet to be invented.
+With an older, all-mechanical, rangefinder camera - one doesn't get to view a very useful histogram after each exposure - Menu surfing with a mode dial, while simultaneously pushing one of several available buttons - were yet to be invented.
 There are no motorized autofocusing zoom lenses that sometimes hunt for a proper focus in low light and cause shutter lag.
 Nor does the entire camera stop working when the battery quits on a very cold day.
 Electronic viewfinder lag?
 What's that?

 There is a reason for all this simplicity. - Most rangefinder cameras produced before 1960 lack even a basic light meter.
 There are no batteries.
-The name of the game is an old-fashioned, mechanical spring driven shutter - and - the quaint use of three manually-set controls - which becomes the holy trinity of setting the aperature, focus and shutter speed.
-In other words, a rangefinder camera is antithesis of a modern electronic marvel.
+The name of the game is an old-fashioned, mechanical spring driven shutter - and - the quaint use of three manually-set controls - which becomes the holy trinity of setting:

-One of my rangefinder cameras is 80 years old. : It is very well crafted and is still takes a splendid photograph that equals or surpasses one made with my 12 megapixel DSLR.
+In the digital arena we are encouraged to a purchase camera with the latest updates and then another, once the next generation arrives.
+One of my favorite rangefinder cameras is 80 years old. : It is very well crafted and is still takes a splendid photograph that equals or surpasses one made with my 12 megapixel DSLR.
 It's a Leica II.
 Will its image surpass a next-gen 24 megapixel camera?
 Probably not and the major caveat with this camera is that you must have your own photographic brain turned on.

 Like many other pursuits in life, when an instrument is viewed as different versus better or worse, there can be room for more than one approach to getting the job done.
-For example: that now 80 year old, black Leica II from 1932 is unobtrusive, very pocketable with its collapsible f/3.5, 50mm Elmar and still produces a fine image for an 8" by 10" print provided that the camera is used in day light.
-In daylight, once can neglect to use a light meter with this camera and simply use the "Sunny 16 Rule" to set the exposure, which in my case is the "Sunny 11 Rule".
+For example: that 80 year old, black Leica II from 1932 is unobtrusive, very pocketable with its collapsible f/3.5, 50mm Elmar and still produces a fine image for an 8" by 10" print - provided that the camera is used in day light.
+In daylight, the photographer can neglect the use a light meter with this camera by the simple use the "Sunny 16 Rule" to set the exposure..

-Old-school photography and nostalgia aren't what they used to be.
+Old-school photography and nostalgia aren't what they used to be, however.
 We live in a world where 99% plus of today's photographers seem to be very happy with a plastic bodied camera, that will probably go kaput in several years - This typical camera is usually fitted with a do-everything zoom lens, which hopefully has image stabiliztion.
+To each their own.